Click the Pay Now button to pay with a credit card via PayPal.

 Blind or its affiliates or chapters for the current membership year.
 Membership will be verified through AIRA's Customer Care Team.

-You can now order ten books per person per week, but you must call or email to order.
-We are unable to provide automatic mailings of books with our building closed.
+You can order ten books per person per week, but you must call or email to order.

-Tech coaching and workshops are still available via phone and Internet.
+Tech coaching is available onsite and via phone and Internet.

 Apple Offers Accessibility Classes: Josh Rifkin and Edwin Ramirez Pery, representatives of several Apple stores in Manhattan, have assured us that you can get a schedule of accessibility